 - The sex, age, name and race of each person in the home.

 - Whether a person in your home is of Hispanic, Latino, or Spanish origin.

 - The relationship of each person in your home.

 You will not be asked about your citizenship status.

 Is the citizenship question on the census?

 When does the census take place?

-The census starts in March 2020 and continues into the summer.
+The census starts in March 2020 and continues into the fall.
 Here’s a full timeline.

-How many follow-ups will you get before someone visits you in May?
+How many follow-ups will you get before someone visits you?

 Before you are visited in person, you will receive (in this order):